AlexOrlek/ATCG/README.md

 The orange alignment overlaps with the longer pink alignment on the same flank in both genome A and B. In this case, maximal trimming is applied, as described in the [Background and methods](#Background-and-methods) section.<br>

-The breakpoint distance is 1 meaning there were no pairs of sequences found to be adjacent and in the same relative order in sequence A and sequence B. While the green and red alignments are adjacent in both sequence A and B, one is '+' strand and the other is '-' strand so they are not in the same relative order.<br>
+The breakpoint distance is 0.8 because there are 4 breakpoints and 5 pairs of alignments (6 total alignments).
+Except for the orange and pink alignments, there were no pairs of alignments found to be adjacent and in the same relative order in sequence A and sequence B. While the green and red alignments are adjacent in both sequence A and B, one is '+' strand and the other is '-' strand so they are not in the same relative order.<br>

 For the percent identity calculation, the numerator and denominator are multiplied by 2.
 This is because the number of identical basepairs (numerator) and the alignment length (denominator) are the same in both BLAST directions.
 However, BLAST is not always symmetric; this is the rationale for aggregating across both BLAST directions.